Projects

 Projects are run at a local level, but may be of a nature that can be repeated in more than one community.
 So for example, the Family Life Programme which is being expanded to operate in at least eight diocese (large areas) in Uganda, has a national co-ordinator in Kampala, trainers operating in each diocese, and facilitators leading by example in their own communities.

 In another example, Mothers’ Union is very active in many prisons throughout the Britain and Ireland, but the specific aims of each prison project will be different depending on the specific needs of inmates in each prison, or the facilities that can be made available by the prison management.
-This is true here in Winchester Diocese where the work undertaken by members visiting inmates in HMP Winchester is different from that undertaken by members supporting inmates at Les Nicolles Prison, on Guernsey.

 Some projects have the same objectives across a whole country, but vary in how this our practically applied.
 This is true of the ‘Away From It All’ (AFIA) scheme which operates in most diocese in Britain and Ireland, but in a variety of ways.
 It aims to give families a holiday or break from difficult circumstances.
 Some diocese put this into action by owning a fixed site caravan which they make available, along with a few basic holiday treats, to those recommended for a holiday.